 In 2017, Chris served a one year term as President – Elect for the State Bar of Wisconsin.
-He became State Bar President on July 1, 2018.
+He then served a one year term as State Bar President in 2018 and is the current Past President.
 Chris has been named a Wisconsin Super Lawyer since 2010 and was named a Top 25 Madison Super Lawyer in 2012 and then again in 2015-2018.
 In 2016 he was inducted as a Fellow of the Wisconsin Bar Foundation, which recognizes members of the profession in Wisconsin who are known by their peers for high achievements in their profession and outstanding contributions for the advancement and improvement of the administration of justice in the State of Wisconsin.

 In 2018 he was inducted as a Fellow of the American Bar Foundation, an honor less than one percent of all U.S. practicing lawyers receive.
+Chris is the current Wisconsin Chair of the Fellows of the American Bar Foundation.
+Chris was named an Ex Officio Member of the American Law Institute in 2018.
 Additionally, in he has been elected as a Best Lawyer in America since 2018.